runexec/Static-Prime/README.md

 #### alpha-2

-* links under each category are now least to greatest sorted
+* Links under each category are now least to greatest sorted
-* improved editing input and preview areas
+* Improved editing input and preview areas
+* Fixed read/write errors for file names that end with white space

 #### alpha-1